ELELAB/environments_workshop/conda/conda.md

 conda env create --prefix ./env --file environment.yml --force
 ```

-#### Excercise - Add Dask to the environment to scale up your analytics
+#### Exercise - Add Dask to the environment to scale up your analytics

 Add ```Dask``` to the ```scikit-learn-project-dir``` environment file and update the environment.
 Dask provides advanced parallelism for data science workflows enabling performance at scale for the core Python data science tools such as Numpy Pandas, and Scikit-Learn.